AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/t-migrate-users.md

 >[!NOTE]
 >
->If an Admin that is not logged in via the CX Enterprise tries to access the User ID Migration tool, they will be redirected to the CX Enterprise login page.
+>If an Admin that is not logged in to CX Enterprise tries to access the User ID Migration tool, they are redirected to the CX Enterprise login page.

 1. Navigate to **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL User ID Migration]**.